Matt Freeman: MDC

 He joined MDC in 1990, completing one US and one European tour and playing bass on their 1991 release Millions Of Dead Cops II: Hey Cop!
 If I Had A Face Like Yours....
 The lineup for this version of the band consisted of Freeman, original singer Dave Dictor, original drummer Al Schvitz and guitarist Bill Collins, formerly of Fang, Special Forces and Intensified Chaos.

 Gr'ups and Rancid

 He joined the Gr'ups in 1991.
 In 1992, Freeman and Armstrong recruited drummer Brett Reed and formed Rancid.
 Rancid is his most successful band yet.
 He considered Rancid a side project until Armstrong had proved to him that he had his alcoholism under control.
 Guitarist Lars Frederiksen joined the band later in 1993.
-The band released their tenth album, Tomorrow Never Comes, in June 2023.
+Rancid, would eventually go on to become one of the most critically acclaimed and commercially successful punk rock bands of all time.
+Rancid has released ten studio albums since their formation with their latest, Tomorrow Never Comes, being released in 2023.
 Their partnership has continued with Freeman contributing basslines to selected tracks by the Transplants, one of Armstrong's side projects.

+Auntie Christ

+In the late 1990s Freeman helped form the punk rock band, Aunite Christ led by singer and guitarist Exene Cervenka, alongside D.J.
+Bonebrake of the band X. They released one album in 1997.

+Devils Brigade

+In 2000 Freeman started Devils Brigade as a side project when he and longtime bandmate Tim Armstrong began writing songs together in between Rancid tours.
+While Freeman plays the electric bass guitar and sings backing and occasional lead vocals in Rancid, Devils Brigade would feature him on lead vocals and playing a double bass, incorporating elements of psychobilly into his usual punk rock repertoire.
+Their debut album Devils Brigade was released in 2010.